I always wondered how damaged dreadlocked hair would become. A bunch of knots all over your head can’t be good…or can it?

 The short answer is no. It’s quite the opposite.

 Dreadlocks as a hairstyle actually help protect your hair.
 But don’t get too excited just yet!
 There are many factors that can destroy your hair, as we will discuss in this blog.
-The good news is that if you take care of your locs, your hair will by no means suffer.

-The things we do to make our hair silky, soft, shiny, straight, curly, and colorful are unbelievably damaging.
-We often mask this damage with products.
-There are thousands of products out on the market advertising restoration, hydration, growth, and everything else your hair could want or need.
 Truth be told, most of those products are a waste of money.
-Yes, of course they can have some positive effects but they’re not ideal.
+Of course they can have some positive effects but they’re not ideal.
 Obviously, I haven’t tried everything out there but I know that your hair wasn’t made to be overwhelmed with so many chemicals.

-Before I got dreadlocks, my hair went through a lot.
-My ends were dead and parts of my hair were fried due to chemical dyes.
 My straight hair had no volume whatsoever, so of course I had to use a hair curler to encourage some flow of movement.
-On the days that a strand of hair was out of control, I tamed it with the hair straightener.
+On the days when a strand of hair was out of control, I tamed it with the hair straightener.

-On top of all this damage, I washed my hair every day.
-This removes natural oils and moisture.
+On top of all this heat damage, I washed my hair every day.
+Daily washing removes natural oils and moisture.
 The conditioner meant to make your hair silky actually added a lot of unwanted product buildup and weight.
-On occasion, I used hair spray to keep my hair intact for several hours.
-This all typically goes unseen in unlocked hair.

-Since I had my locs, I only got them professionally maintained once.
+Since I’ve had my locs, I only get them professionally maintained once a year.
 I wash my head once every 7 to 10 days with non-residue shampoo.
-I use a blow dryer once a week.
-The only products I use on my hair are essential oils, lightweight carrier oils, water, and aloe vera to encourage moisture, new hair growth, and a healthy scalp.
+I rarely use a blow dryer (I prefer to air dry my locs).

-In this blog, we’ll discuss the main ways to avoid damage to your hair and baldness after you get dreadlocks.
-Again, if you take good care of your locs, you’ll never have to worry about hair damage.
+Continue reading because in this blog, I’ll discuss the main ways to avoid damage to your hair and baldness after you get dreadlocks.

 Do dreadlocks cause hair loss?

-With that said, there are several problems and bad habits associated with the dreadlock journey that may contribute to hair loss and bald spots.
-These are a few of those problems:
+With that said, there are several problems and bad habits associated with the dreadlock journey that may contribute to traction alopecia, bald patches, and inflammation of the scalp.

 - Your roots are being pulled too tight